JeremyVsquared/lanyon/_posts/2018-03-01-distant-supervised-seed-relations.md

 # Unsupervised Seed Generation

-This idea can be expanded further to a wholly unsupervised implementation by using relations found within text and using these as seeds.
+Relation extraction by seed relations is a very effective method but one of the downsides is that that it requires a large amount of labeled relation seeds in order to become viable.
+In order to overcome this problem, it can be further expanded to a wholly unsupervised implementation by automatically extracting relations found within text and using these as seeds.
 Because this process is automated and thus highly prone to error, some metric of suspicion should be applied to newly discovered patterns in order to determine whether or not they represent legitimate semantic relations.
 The simplest method to resolving this potential issue is to only keep patterns found some number of times within the text.
 For instance, a pattern may be identified but not fully trusted as valid until it has been found 5 more times with varying entities.

 The process functions in the following order:

 1. Perform named entity recognition
 2. Extract potential entity relations based upon dependency paths
-3. Iterate through potential relations, normalizing the text by removing stop words and punctuation
+3. Generalize potential relations to generic patterns
-4. Count instances of similar relations, removing those that do not meet the threshold of instances
+4. Validate relation patterns found
-5. Generalize the identified relations and apply to text corpus
+5. Apply to text corpus

 ## 1. Perform named entity recognition